 As well as Hino, REE is working with Mitsubishi, Mausashi (powertrain manufacturer), American Axle, NSK (power steering manufacturer) as well as a host of unnamed suspension, powertrain and electrification manufacturers.

 We're always excited to learn about new companies coming up with innovative, zero-emissions solutions to the problems of future transport.
 REE's platform isn't unique, but it is a disruptive solution which has clear and obvious merit in pretty much every aspect of packaging, production, cost and scalability.
 However, there's a vast difference between coming up with, and developing an idea, and getting it into production.
-With the right investment and partnerships, which REE seems to have in-hand, their solution is every bit as plausible as those being created by the big name vehicle makers.
+With the right investment and partnerships, which REE seems to have in-hand, not to mention the BNEF Pioneer Award, their solution is every bit as plausible as those being created by the big name vehicle makers.